 Isla Champion is a small island located very near Floreana, snorkeling around Champion can be excellent.
 This is solely a water visit because on shore excursions are not permitted.
 This island is home the extremely rare Charles mockingbird and sometimes it can be seen from the water.

 Devil's Crown Consists of the picket fence-like remains of small volcanic cone which has been eroded away by the sea, creating in its interior an ideal habitat for several types of corals and marine life, it is perfect for snorkeling.
+It may even be possible to see hammerhead sharks here.

 Post Office Bay is one of the few visitor sites, that is visited for its human history.
 Whaling Captain James Colnett established the wooden post barrel in 1793.
 At this time whaling was a big industry, ships were typically gone for 2 years at a time.
 Floreana was a frequent stop for these ships.
 Outbound ships would drop off letters after rounding the cape and the ships returning home would pick the up and deliveried in time by hand.
 Near Post Office Bay,